Best Contraction Timer Apps in 2026

 Do contraction timer apps work offline?

-Most contraction timer apps work offline since timing is handled locally on your device.
-Both Contraction Timer and ZenPregnancy work fully offline.
-This is important since hospital WiFi can be unreliable during labor.
+Most contraction timer apps work offline because timing is handled locally on your device.
+Both Contraction Timer and ZenPregnancy work offline, which matters because hospital Wi-Fi and mobile data can be unreliable.

-Can I share my contraction history with my doctor?
+Can I share my contraction history with my doctor or nurse?

 Does Flo have a contraction timer?

-No. Flo Health is an excellent pregnancy tracking app with over 420 million downloads, but it does not include a contraction timer.
-You'll need a separate app like Contraction Timer or Freya for timing contractions during labor.
+No. Flo Health is a major cycle and pregnancy tracking app, but it does not include a dedicated contraction timer.
+You will need a separate app such as Contraction Timer or Freya for timing contractions during labor.

 Download a free contraction timer